-An athlete classified in any IJF WRL (either cadet, junior and senior) is not authorised to take part in an international competition of any combat sport, other than judo, unless authorisation has been given by the IJF.
+An athlete classified in any IJF WRL (either cadet, junior or senior) is not authorised to take part in an international competition of any combat sport, other than judo, unless authorisation has been given by the IJF.
+The National Federation is responsible for controlling and sending the information on any cases to the IJF General Secretariat (gs@ijf.org).
+Failure to do so may result in disciplinary action for the National Federation.